 Samuel Kress made his vast fortune in Five and Dime stores.
 Beginning with a substantial gift of art to the National Gallery in DC, his foundation continued to distribute 3,000 pieces of European 13th – early 19th century art to academic and public art museums throughout the USA.
 One recipient was P.T.
 Barnum’s Museum of Science and History in Bridgeport CT (currently closed), which turned over these pieces to nearby Fairfield University.

-This Fairfield CT museum is worth a short detour, if only to walk through time from Native American history to the American War of Independence, the Industrial Revolution, the growth of the Suburbs, and current aspects of this shoreline town.
+This Fairfield Museum and History Center is worth a short detour, if only to walk through time from Native American history to the American War of Independence, the Industrial Revolution, the growth of the Suburbs, and current aspects of this shoreline town.
 What at first seems like a jumble of posters and signage is actually an engaging multi-media exhibit.

 Sit in a wigwam or fort.
 Consider your position during the Revolutionary War: will you choose to enlist in the Continental Army or the King’s Army?
 How would you make that decision?
 There’s plenty of such food for thought in this small museum, still open during Covid.
-Open daily 10-4. $5 adults, $3 kids.
+Check website for hour/dates open, and admission fee.

 DO: Beach It

 Fairfield and Southport are known for their Long Island Sound sandy beaches.
-Jennings Beach, Pennfield Beach, and Southport Beach are all free and open to the public from the end of Labor Day until the beginning of Memorial Day.
-Between the summer holiday weekends, however, you’ll pay a pretty penny to get in ($40 in 2020).
-Nice to know that the Delamar Hotel Southport offers complimentary beach passes to its guests.
-(See below).
+Jennings Beach, Pennfield Beach, Sasco Beach and Southport Beach are all free and open to the public from the end of Labor Day until the beginning of Memorial Day weekend.

 Where to Eat In and Around Fairfield CT